poseidon-framework/poseidon-framework.github.io/trident.md

 - `--newContributors` adds new contributors.

 As `rectify` reads and rewrites POSEIDON.yml files, it may change their inner order, layout or even content (e.g. if they have fields which are not in the POSEIDON.yml specification).
 Create a backup of the POSEIDON.yml file before running `rectify` if you are uncertain if this might affect you negatively.

+`--jannoRemoveEmpty` is the first option that does not edit POSEIDON.yml, but .janno files.
+It allows to remove empty columns from .janno files, so columns that only feature empty strings or `n/a` values.
+As part of this process it reorders the columns of the .janno file.
+Remember to pair this option with `--checksumJanno` or `checksumAll` to automatically update the .janno checksum in the POSEIDON.yml file afterwards.

 ## List command